Skip to content

 Note selection

 Don't start with an empty test note.
-Open a note with meaningful text: a project note, meeting note, draft, research note, or decision note.
 Connections uses the text in the note you are looking at as the anchor for finding connections.

 1. Open the note you are actively working on.